desoumyadeep/narative_visualization/readme.md

-The button, color consistency and the similarity of chart, position of page number and the Age Group dropdown from Pages 2-12 will help the user to understand how each measure vary over time for each age group (other scenes).
+The  similarity of chart type (line chart) along with position of page number, color consistency and the Age Group dropdown from Pages 2-12 will help the user to understand how each measure varies over time for each age group across scenes.

 ## Scenes.

 > What are the scenes of your narrative visualization?
 How are the scenes ordered, and why

-The visualization with the Totals byt Age Page and the user navigates through Details for each Age Group in the subsequent scenes / pages.
+The visualization starts with the Totals by Age and the user navigates through details of each Age Group in the subsequent scenes / pages.

+The scenes are ordered in increasing order of the Age Group, starting with overall summary by Age Group.

 ```mermaid
 graph TD;